JoyceBosmans/FutureStreams/README.md

 Contains an example of a configuration file used in the PCR-GLOBWB simulations.
 In this example, the ipsl - rcp6.0 simulation is started, using initial conditions from the end of the ipsl historic simulation.

 Warming_levels:
-Contains a text file with the year in which the 30-year running mean of air temperature crosses a certain warming level (1.5, 2.0, 3.2 and 4.5 degrees, as used in Barbarossa et al. 2021, see their Supplementary Information).
+Contains a text file with the year in which the 30-year running mean of air temperature of each GCM- RCP-combination crosses a certain warming level (1.5, 2.0, 3.2 and 4.5 degrees, as used in Barbarossa et al. 2021, see their Supplementary Information).